trosen-r7/target-snitch/README.md

 (work-in-progress)

 A lab system needs to be visible from the outside.
-TargetSnitch will provide information from:
+TargetSnitch provides information from the following sources and makes it available as JSON served over HTTP:

   * /proc/* (Linux)
   * sysctl (OSX)